- 1 Setting boundaries in your business benefits both you and your clients

 - Keeping things in perspective.
 Remind yourself this isn’t heart surgery!
 When a client has an emergency, it is rarely a true emergency.
 Keep your wits about you and remember you have the power to say no or not now.

 Remember, you weren’t put on this earth to serve everyone’s needs, but to do what you do best.
 In order to do that, you must set boundaries.

-When you show up as your highest self, you and your clients benefit
+Business boundaries allow you to show up as your highest self

 You can make a bigger difference in the lives of your clients and in the world when you show up as your most powerful self.
 And boundaries can help you do that.

 As your own boss, it’s up to you to ensure you’re taking care of yourself and that you’re serving clients from a place of energy and power, not a place of burnout and resentment.